T20X/notes/C++Classes.md

 - Every direct base of T has a trivial default constructor.
 - Every non-static member of class type (or array thereof) has a trivial default constructor.

 A trivial default constructor is a constructor that performs no action.
-All data types compatible with the C language (POD types) are trivially default-constructible.

 ## Trivially copyable class
 has at least one eligible copy constructor, move constructor, copy assignment operator, or move assignment operator,